Common Mistakes to Avoid When Applying for Student Aid

 - Leaving the question about drug-related offenses blank–If you're unsure about something, find out before you submit your FAFSA instead of leaving it blank.
 A conviction doesn't necessarily disqualify you from getting aid.

 - Forgetting to list the college–obtain the Federal School Code for the college you plan on attending and list it–along with any other schools to which you've applied.

-- Forgetting to sign and date– If you're filing electronically be sure to obtain your PIN from www.pin.gov.
-Your PIN is your electronic signature and will always be assigned to you only.
+- Forgetting to sign and date– If you're filing electronically, you will have to create a FSA ID at studentaid.gov/fsa-id.
+Your FSA ID is your electronic signature and will always be assigned to you only.